MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 >[!div class="mx-imgBorder"]
 >![A screenshot showing deployment pipelines deployment rules greyed out.](media/troubleshoot-cicd/rules-greyed-out.png)

-If one of the rule options is greyed out, it could be because of the reasons listed below:
+If one of the rule options is greyed out, it could be because of the following reasons:

 * **Data source rules** - There are no data sources that a rule can be configured on.